CharleyShattuck/Steno-Keyboard-Arduino/README.md

 Also M0-Forth is a Forth in C for an Arm Arduino, in development.

 M0-Forth is now an abandoned first try.
 Cortex-Forth is simpler and more efficient.
 Also, I think, easier to explain.
+But at this point I've stopped working on that one too.